8 Summer Math Centers

 Post the predicted forecast.
 Invite children to guess whether the actual temperature will be warmer, cooler, or exactly the same as what is forecasted.
 Have them write "warmer," "cooler," or "same" on slips of paper and put them in a jar.
 The next morning, count the slips and make a chart showing how many students made each guess.
 Then check to see which group was right.

-During morning meeting, determine how many days until the 4th of July.
-Place red, white, and blue paper strips in a center, and invite children to make a paper chain with a loop for each day you counted.
-Place children's chains on the floor.
+During morning meeting, determine how many days until Flag Day, Independence Day, Labor Day, or a summer holiday of your choosing.
+Place paper strips in the center, and invite children to make a paper chain with a loop for each day you counted.
+Place the children's chains on the floor.
 Are they all the same length?
 Why or why not?
 (A child may have used the wrong number or made smaller or bigger loops.)
 Have children take the chains home to count down with their families.

 5. Look for summer shapes.